Bolajiadesina/AlgorithmAndDS/src/JPInterview.md

     How to write a spring mvc project.

 3) Merge the intervals and Count binary strings
-    Java Stream API and lamba Example with removing a employee from List starting with name 'a' Given an integer, print the integer with the order of digits reversed. fibonacci secuence
+    Java Stream API and lamba Example with removing a employee from List starting with name 'a' XX Given an integer, print the integer with the order of digits reversed.
+XX fibonacci secuence XX
-    Medium Leetcode on Binary Trees --
+    Medium Leetcode on Binary Trees ==
-    coding challenges included decoding numbers,
+    coding challenges included decoding numbers, ==
     fibonnaci sequence then videos explaining thought process.
-    Sting manipulation, capitalize every first word in a sentence sort a huge array of numbers with a max number is 101 How to combine two sorted lists.
+XX Sting manipulation, capitalize every first word in a sentence XX sort a huge array of numbers with a max number is 101 XX How to combine two sorted lists.
+XX
-    Given an array of numbers, find the minimum no. of swaps between positions required to sort the array in increasing order. snake ladders game design
+    Given an array of numbers, find the minimum no. of swaps between positions required to sort the array in increasing order.
+XX snake ladders game design*
     One problem was on string with contructing palindrome in the string(Easy).
-    Second problem was a sliding window problem(Medium). number of ways to decode number list
+XX Second problem was a sliding window problem(Medium). == number of ways to decode number list ==
+    Reverse string.
+XX
-    Reverse string Post order binary tree
+    Post order binary tree--
-    Simple sorting algorithm.
+    Simple sorting algorithm XX
     Given an input of parentheses, determine if the input is well-formed and valid implement stl vector
     Write the algorithm for factorial